ArjenSchwarz/ignoreme/content/posts/2015-11-15-Reporter-Slogger.md

 * Reporter App: [website][5], [iOS appstore][6]
 * Slogger: [GitHub][7]

+**Update February 5, 2016**

+The original version of Day One is no longer available, so I updated the links to point to the new one.

 [^journaling]: As many others, I've started and stopped journaling many times and in fact looking back over the past 4 years there are still some unfortunate holes where I skipped it for a several days or weeks.
 [^dayoneappstore]: Direct links to [Mac][4] and [iOS][3] appstores.
 [^weight]: Yes, I log all of these things.